VEuPathDB/StaticContent/content/common/user_datasets_help.md

   </li>
 </ul>

-<h5>Making your dataset publicly available</h5>
+<h4>Making your dataset publicly available</h4>

 <p>
 You can upload a dataset for private use without providing detailed documentation.
-If you want to make your dataset <strong>publicly accessible for reuse by the broader research community</strong>, additional information is required.
+If you want to make your dataset <strong>publicly accessible for reuse by the broader research community</strong>, additional information is required, including a variable attributes file and dataset documentation and provenance as described below.
 </p>

 <h4>Variable Attributes file</h4>